goabiaryan/awesome-gpu-engineering/README.md

 ---

-## Newsletters:
+## Quotes

 > “GPU engineering is not just about writing kernels.
-It’s about understanding how systems work.”  — [Model Craft Newsletter](https://modelcraft.substack.com/p/fundamentals-of-gpu-engineering)
+It’s about understanding how systems work.”  — [Model Craft](https://modelcraft.substack.com/p/fundamentals-of-gpu-engineering)